 Other variables to consider

 Using basic strategy, card counting and deviations will give you the best probability against the house.
 However many people believe that there are other variables that impact your performance and chances of winning.
-In fact most of these are personal preference and superstition.
+In fact, most of these are personal preferences and superstitions.
 Let’s take a look at a couple.

 The other favorite spot for card counters is the last seat.
 These players like the extra time they have to do the math and follow the action around the table.
 They also believe that their decisions can impact the dealer’s cards, giving them a sense of power over the table.

-These are all superstitions and personal preference.
-They may help or not in a particular hand but not universally and not in the long-term.
+These are all superstitions and personal preferences.
+They may help or not in a particular hand but not universally and not in the long term.
 If this still worries you, play a blackjack game where everyone sits in the same seat, such as Infinite Blackjack.

 Other people playing badly

-If you’ve ever played blackjack either online, or at a casino, you will likely have heard players scolding table mates for poor decisions, saying things like “That’s not the right move” or “You cost me that hand”.
-So does other people playing badly make any difference to you?
+If you’ve ever played blackjack either online or at a casino, you will likely have heard players scolding table mates for poor decisions, saying things like “That’s not the right move” or “You cost me that hand”.
+So do other people playing badly make any difference to you?
 The short answer is no, especially if you’re counting cards properly.

-On a single hand others play might impact what card the dealer picks up, but this swings both ways.
+On the single hand, another’s play might impact what card the dealer picks up, but this swings both ways.
 Sometimes it will work in your favor and sometimes it will work against you.
-In the long-term, you’ll end up with the same win/loss percentage.
+In the long term, you’ll end up with the same win/loss percentage.

-What you should worry about is playing basic strategy, count cards well and using the optimum deviations, no matter what anyone else at the table does.
+What you should worry about is playing basic strategy, counting cards well and using the optimum deviations, no matter what anyone else at the table does.

-Are you ready to add deviations to basic strategy?
+Are you ready to add deviations to the basic strategy?